 The discovery of theft by a business partner can unleash a serious of frustrations, problems and risk both your personal and professional health and finances.

-Saracens Solicitors is a multi-service law firm based in London’s West End.
+Saracens Solicitors is a multi-service law firm based on the Strand.
 We have dedicated and highly experienced commercial and corporate law specialists who can assist you with any questions you have regarding fraud committed by a business partner or co-director.
 For more information, please call our office on 020 3588 3500.

 Leave a Reply